jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 # The Chernoff faces of CUSP 2017/18

 The visualization I have chosen is a plot of **Chernoff faces**.

 I compiled a series of aggregate country level statistics for each of the countries represented by CUSP students in the 2017/18 class - along with a few additional misc. countries for comparison purposes.
 The statistics were mainly urban in nature, relating to the overall economy, mobility, health, education, technology, industry and law and order.
 A summary of the data is provided in the data section later.
-The code is also provided in the repo for reference.
+The R code is also [provided](https://raw.githubusercontent.com/jkastelan/PUI2017_jlk635/master/HW8_jlk635/HW8_jlk635_Code_for_Chernoff_faces_in_R.txt) in the repo for reference.

 ## Visualisation